syncfusion-content/js-api-docs/api/js/ejTreeView.md

 <script>
 var treeObj = $("#treeView").data("ejTreeView");
 var obj = { id: "temp", name: "New node" };
 treeObj.addNode(obj, $("#book"), true); // First argument is new node text and it will be appended as child of node, which node is having ID book.
-In last argument set boolean value is true prevented parent node auto expanding.
+In last argument set boolean value is true and it prevent parent node from auto expanding.
 </script>{% endhighlight %}